 A failure to produce such a trace results in a breakdown of reflexive situatedness, i.e., $\neg R(S)$.
-Without traceability, a system cannot distinguish between revision and rupture.
-It cannot maintain continuity across symbolic time.
+Without traceability, a system cannot distinguish between revision and rupture, and thus cannot maintain continuity across symbolic time.
 This failure removes the possibility of recursive self-correction.
 In such cases, F(S) does not hold.

-Traceability does not imply transparency.
-It implies persistence.
+Traceability does not necessarily imply transparency, but it does imply persistence.
 The system must maintain symbolic linkages across time, even when compressed, abbreviated, or transformed.
 This structural continuity is the mark of diachronic intelligence.